auth0/docs/articles/tokens/guides/jwt/parse-validate-jwt-programmatically.md

 ---
 # Programmatically Parse and Validate a JSON Web Token

-To programmatically parse and validate a JSON Web Token (JWT), you can either:
+To programmatically parse and validate a JSON Web Token (JWT), you can:

-* choose a third-party library from [JWT.io](https://jwt.io/#libraries)
+* Choose a third-party library from [JWT.io](https://jwt.io/#libraries)
-* use any existing middleware for your web framework
+* Use any existing middleware for your web framework
-* manually implement all the checks as described in [specification RFC 7519 > 7.2 Validating a JWT](https://tools.ietf.org/html/rfc7519#section-7.2)
+* Manually implement all the checks as described in [specification RFC 7519 > 7.2 Validating a JWT](https://tools.ietf.org/html/rfc7519#section-7.2)

 ## Third-party libraries